jenncash29/Enova-Electronics-Store-Project/README.md

 - Continue to strengthen presence and marketing in top-performing markets like the US, UK, and Japan.
 - Expand Emerging Markets: Leverage the growth potential in APAC and LATAM by investing in marketing and distribution channels in emerging markets like India and Brazil.

+**Loyalty Program: Keep and Consider Enhancing with Incentives**
+- Given the promising results from the most recent year, with loyalty members outperforming non-loyalty members in sales and demonstrating faster purchase times, it is recommended to keep and enhance the loyalty program with additional benefits.
+Strengthening the loyalty program could encourage more frequent purchases and potentially increase their order share.
+- Consider offering incentives such as special expedited shipping options, early access to new products and sales, and personalized offers for loyalty program members.

 **Shipping: Optimize Days-to-Deliver Times**
 - Work with logistics partners to ensure timely and efficient deliveries.
 - Offer multiple shipping options, including expedited shipping, to cater to different customer needs.

+**Refunds: Investigate the High Refund Rates and Prolonged Return Period**
+- Investigate the high refund rates for the ThinkPad and MacBook Air laptops to understand and mitigate the underlying causes.
+- Research reasons for higher seasonal refund rates during February through April.
+- Address potential issues with errors in the ETL process to ensure accuracy of reporting refund data.
+If no issues are found, implement a standard return window of 30 to 90 days from date of purchase.

 # Assumptions and Caveats